2011 Aktobe bombing

 The 2011 Aktobe bombing was a terrorist attack in the city of Aktobe, Kazakhstan on 17 May 2011.
-The attacker entered the headquarters of the National Security Committee in the region and set off a suicide bomb, killing himself and injuring two others.
+The attacker entered the local headquarters of the National Security Committee in the Aktobe region and set off a suicide bomb, killing himself and injuring three others.
 Initially, the bombing was blamed on "organized crime" in what was considered the first mafia-related suicide bombing in history.
 Some newspapers said that Rakhimzhan Makatov, the bomber, was a member of an organized criminal group.
 However, Kazakhstani officials eventually conceded that the attack was probably linked to Islamic extremists in the oil-rich province.
-The attack marked the opening of a violent summer in Kazakhstan's west, during which multiple attacks claimed the lives of a combined 19 people.
+The attack marked the opening of a violent summer in Kazakhstan's west, during which multiple attacks, including the country's "first ever suicide bombing" claimed the lives of a combined 19 people.